equinor/appsec-owasptop10wrkshp/prez/content/agenda-float.md

 # How do we do this ...

 - Short introduction to the OWASP topic
+- Then you learn by :
-- Glims into CWE / CVE
+  - Explore some of the CWE / CVE
-- Learning and exploring example of risk - aka. solve challenges
+  - Explore example of risks - aka. solve challenges